Mega Man Powered Up: Gameplay

 Mega Man Powered Up features updated visuals, a widescreen mode, and new Robot Masters.

 The game is a remake of the original NES Mega Man title and has similar gameplay and level designs.
 The game moves on a 2D plane and players are given control of the game's eponymous hero Mega Man.
-Unlike the original's 8-bit graphics, the game uses 3D character models with super deformed designs.
+Unlike the original's 8-bit graphics, the game uses 3D character models with chibi designs.
 Mega Man's primary abilities include jumping and shooting, and when certain conditions are met, can also use a sliding maneuver to dodge obstacles, or charge his Mega Buster for a more powerful shot.
 Mega Man can lose health by touching enemies or their projectiles, while lives will be lost when Mega Man touches spikes, or falls into a pit.
 Lives and health can be found either dropped by enemies or in fixed locations.

 At the beginning of the game, players are given an introductory level and boss to overcome.
 Afterward, they are given access to eight different stages, each representing one of the above-mentioned Robot Masters.
 At the end of each stage, players must battle the Robot Master of that stage.
 When a Robot Master is defeated, he will relinquish to Mega Man their respective weapon, which can be used against other Robot Masters or enemies but has limited ammunition.
 If Mega Man defeats the Robot Master using his Mega Buster, the Robot Master will instead be brought back to his senses.
 This allows players to play through stages as one of the Robot Masters.
 In lieu of the missing Robot Master, an evil clone of Mega Man will be added to their respective spots and stages as a boss instead.

 It features two styles of gameplay: "Old Style" is comparable to the NES version aside from the updated presentation, and "New Style" uses the PSP's entire widescreen and contains storyline cutscenes with voice acting, altered stage layouts, remixed music, and three difficulty modes for each stage.
 Additionally, the remake lets players unlock and play through the game as the eight Robot Masters, Roll, and Protoman.
 The New Style stages differ in structure from that of Old Style, with some pathways only accessible to specific Robot Masters.
 Mega Man Powered Up also features a Challenge Mode with 100 challenges to complete, a level editor for creating custom stages, and an option to distribute fan-made levels to the PlayStation Network online service.